oussben811/ML-IDS/README.md

 This ML and neural network-based IDS demonstrates strong potential for adaptive intrusion detection by combining high-performance models with versatile data preprocessing techniques.
 Although traditional IDSs are efficient for known threats, our ML-based approach proves more effective in detecting novel, sophisticated attacks.
 Random Forest stood out as the top model, showing a balance of accuracy, robustness, and interpretability, making it suitable for both binary and multi-class tasks.

 ---

-### **Thank You!**

----

-This README should give clear insights into the scope, methodology, and outcomes of your project.
-Let me know if there are specific sections you'd like further expanded or additional technical details you'd like to include!